Transatlantic Studies in Merida, Mexico

 • Participate in cultural activities

-This faculty-led program allows students to earn 3 credits of Spanish major and minor credit while living with a host family and exploring the local sites of interest to learn more about the history of the region and the influences across continents.
+This faculty-led program allows students to earn 3 credits of Spanish major or minor credit while living with a host family and exploring the local sites of interest to learn more about the history of the region and the influences across continents.
 KU Study Abroad & Global Engagement is partnering with CIEE, a study abroad provider, to offer this program.

 Mérida is the capital of the Yucátan state and has a population of around one million.
 The area is rich in history of the indigenous Mayan people and filled with colonial architecture.
 It’s also a modern city with several universities and important museums.
 During January, Mérida will be celebrating the anniversary of the city (founded in 1542) and there will be many performances, including dance, music, and theater.
 Outside of Mérida there are Mayan architectural sites, Spanish haciendas, biodiverse natural reserves, and cenote swimming holes.

 While in Mexico, the group will have class during the week at the CIEE Yucatan Center.
-The KU faculty director will teach the course and there will be a couple invited lecturers as well as cultural activities to deepen the understanding of the classroom content.
+The KU faculty director and a local CIEE instructor will co-teach the course.
+The group will also have two lectures and participate in cultural activities and to deepen the understanding of the classroom content.

 Classes will take place weekdays at the CIEE Center and students will take public transportation or taxis to arrive.
-In addition to a couple of invited lecturers, there will be several cultural activities to complement learning.
+In addition to a couple of invited lecturers, it's planned that there will be an activity with local students to meet and speak with them.
+There will also be several cultural activities to complement learning.
 It’s planned that the group will visit the Gran Museo del Mundo Maya, which holds more than 1,000 Mayan artifacts and a henequen hacienda, where the fiber was made into ropes and other products.
-Additionally, a weekend excursion to Chichen Itzá and Valladolid is planned.
-Chichen Itzá, located near Valladolid, is one of the most famous pre-Columbian cities built by the Maya and was named one of the New 7 Wonders of the World by UNESCO.
+Other planned activities include a visit to a local market, a cooking class, and a Latin rhythms dance class.

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.